microsoft/subseasonal_data/DATA.md

 4. For each grid point, lead time, and issuance date, averaging the four 6-hourly forecasts from that date
 5. For each issuance date i, lead l, and grid point, replacing the produced forecast with the average of the (issuance date t, lead l) and the (issuance date t-1, lead l+1) forecasts.

-### Climate Forecasting System, Version 2 (CFSv2) Forecasts at 1.5ºx1.5º Grid
+### Climate Forecasting System, Version 2 (CFSv2) Forecasts at 1.5ºx1.5º Resolution

-Daily CFSv2 predictions for temperature and precipitation, at a 1.5°×1.5° grid, with lead times 0-30 days, are downloaded from IRI already averaged over the four 6-hourly daily predictions, interpolated to a 1.5x1.5 grid, aggregated over the 2-week period, and with the precipitation units as mm over the 2-week period while temperature is converted to Celsius.
+Daily CFSv2 predictions for temperature and precipitation, on a 1.5°×1.5° grid, with lead times 0-30 days, are downloaded from IRI already averaged over the four 6-hourly daily predictions, interpolated onto the 1.5x1.5 grid, aggregated over the 2-week period, and with the precipitation units as mm over the 2-week period while temperature is converted to Celsius.
 Finally, for each issuance date i, lead l, and grid point, the forecast is replaced with the average of the (issuance date t, lead l) and the (issuance date t-1, lead l+1) forecasts.

-### European Centre for Medium-Range Weather Forecasts (ECMWF)
+### European Centre for Medium-Range Weather (ECMWF) Forecasts

 Biweekly ECMWF predictions for temperature and precipitation, for both control and perturbed runs, at a 1.5°×1.5° grid, for lead times of 0-32 days, are obtained by downloading the data from IRI already averaged over available model runs and aggregated over 2-week periods.
 The temperature data is converted to Celsius, while the precipitation data is accumulated to mm over the entire 2-week period.
 A single dataframe is stored for each weather variable (tmp2m or precip), for each forecast set of runs (control or perturbed) and for each forecast type (reforecast or forecast).